Conversational AI: to chatbot or not to chatbot?

 Decision tree systems have a long history of being used to methodically come to conclusions in various scenarios, but they are falling out of fashion.
 Let’s examine the reasons why.

-When chatbots work
+When traditional chatbots work

 Before diving into why people are abandoning the decision tree approach, let us first look at some cases where it can work: